Busamas17/project_cis/README.md

 # Getting started
 CSTU Informatioin System work with Python3.

-To get started with CSTU Informatioin System, run the following in a virtual environment:
+To get started with CSTU Informatioin System, run the following in a virtual environment.

 ``` bash
 pip install django